Scholarships & Financial Aid

 College of Education and Human Development Scholarships

-A limited number of College of Education scholarships are available each academic year for newly accepted and currently enrolled students.
+A limited number of College of Education and Human Development scholarships are available each academic year for newly accepted and currently enrolled students.
 They are awarded by invitation and are based on academic merit and financial need.
 Filing the Free Application for Federal Student Aid (FAFSA) puts you in the running for these awards.
-Learn more about College of Education scholarships.
+Learn more about College of Education and Human Development scholarships.

 The Roy B. Hackman Student Research and Scholarship Fund gives awards to graduate students in Psychological Studies who demonstrate both academic achievement and financial need.

 Awarded to a graduate assistant, the Marlene S. Korn Humanitarian Award Fund goes to a student who is judged to have made the greatest humanitarian contribution in the areas of teaching, scholarship, and service.

-The Margaret J. Messinger Scholarship Fund awards undergraduate students in the College of Education and graduate students in Educational or School Psychology who have demonstrated academic achievement and financial need.
+The Margaret J. Messinger Scholarship Fund awards undergraduate students in the College of Education and Human Development and graduate students in Educational or School Psychology who have demonstrated academic achievement and financial need.

 The Dr. William M. Polishook Tribute Fund scholarship targets graduate students planning careers as professional educators and helps them to attend professional conferences.